Craig Harris (Coronation Street): Storylines

 Craig is the son of Angela (Kathryn Hunt) and Tommy Harris (Thomas Craig).
 He enters the series in November 2002 as Craig Nelson, under the witness protection programme.
 His mother Angela has witnessed a murder in their home city of Sheffield and the family move away to Weatherfield.
 He later uses his real surname Harris once the family's cover is blown and they decide to stay in Weatherfield.
 Soon, Craig befriends David Platt (Jack P. Shepherd), Rosie Webster (Helen Flanagan) and Bradley Diggins.
 The quartet begin causing trouble for Norris Cole (Malcolm Hebden) and Rita Sullivan (Barbara Knox) by kicking their football against the garage doors.
 Eventually, they begin making threats when Norris and Rita confiscate their ball, leading to Norris bursting the ball with a pair of scissors.
 This was all resolved when Tommy took the money off Norris for damages and the quartet went back to school.

 When his sister Katy Harris (Lucy-Jo Hudson) starts dating David's father Martin Platt (Sean Wilson), her father's friend, who is 20 years older than she is, it causes Tommy and Angela to split up.
 An upset Craig tampers with the brakes on Martin's car, hoping to split Martin and Katy up and bring back peace to his family.
 Unfortunately, Katy gets in the car with Martin and they crash into a wall.
 Craig tells his father and they race to the rescue.
 Martin decides not to press charges once he finds out the truth.
 Soon, David and Craig fight after having an argument over the incident.
 Tommy and Angela get back together when they realise how much their problems are affecting Craig.

 Craig starts dating Rosie in spring 2004, and this infuriates Rosie's mother Sally Webster (Sally Dynevor) as she is trying to get Rosie to focus on her schooling Sally begins getting in the way of them both but this fails.
 In early-2005, the pair become goths, pushing Sally and Rosie's father Kevin Webster (Michael Le Vell) to breaking point.
 Together they immerse in emo subculture listening to heavy metal music.
-They eventually decide to sleep together, but at the last minute decide that it would be best not to.
+He even gets his tongue pierced.
+Craig and Rosie eventually decide to sleep together, but at the last minute decide that it would be best not to.
 However, Tommy finds a condom Craig had been planning to use and, thinking his son has slept with Rosie, punches him in the face and knocks him out.
 Soon, Tommy finds out Rosie stole the condom from Sally and confronts the pair, but soon everything is put right and Craig and Rosie carry on seeing each other.